osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Snakemake rules
 ~~~~~~~~~~~~~~~~

-As explained above, you tell Snakemake what input you *have* (i.e. what files) and what output you *need* (i.e. what files), and |snakemake| tries to produce the output file(s) from the input file(s) using a series of steps or rules.
+As explained above, you tell Snakemake what input you *have* (i.e. which files) and what output you *desire* (i.e. which files), and |snakemake| tries to produce the output file(s) from the input file(s) using a series of steps or rules.
 In its simplest form, a rule requires you to specify an input file, an output file, and a command of some sort telling it what to do with the input file (usually so that it can create the output file).
 For example, this could look like this:

 .. code:: bash